chidubemokeke/Subgraph-Tutorial-S1-P5-Enums/README.md

 ## Utilizing Enums

 Once defined, enums can be used throughout your subgraph to categorize transactions or events.
 For example, when logging NFT sales, you can specify the marketplace involved in the trade using the enum.

+## Example Function

+Here's how you can implement a function to retrieve the marketplace name from the enum as a string:

 ```ts
 export function getMarketplaceName(marketplace: Marketplace): string {